systeminit/si/app/docs/src/how-tos/aws-ecs.md

 Add a `ECS Container Definition Port Mapping` to the `demo-app` frame.

-Set the component name to be `http`.
+Set the Component name to be `http`.

 Set the `name` to be `http`.